 You could even make a change jar, and every six months put everything towards your student loans.

 It will add up quickly, and it’s money that you will most likely not miss.

 Earning extra money on the side may allow you to pay off your student loans quicker than ever.

-Whether you are able to devote an extra hour each day or an extra 8 hours a day, earning side income is something that everyone can do.
+Whether you can devote an extra hour each day or an additional 8 hours a day, earning side income is something that everyone can do.

-You could find a part-time job, start a business, sell items on the side, and so on in order to earn extra money.
+You could find a part-time job, start a business, sell items on the side, and so on to earn extra money.